-Find out how to get cherry juice.
+How to get cherry juice?

 Making your cherry juice can be cheaper and better for you than buying juice.
-If you have a food processor and want to create cherry juice at home, follow these steps:

 There may be more cherry juice without additives in health food stores.
 Inherently sweet, fruit juice is a staple of any healthy diet.
 It’s essential to remember that consuming excessive amounts of fruit juice can lead to a dangerously high sugar intake.

-Juice labels as either “from concentrate” or “not from concentrate” by the company that makes it.
+Juice is labels as either “from concentrate” or “not from concentrate” by the company that makes it.
 The cherries crush when making cherry juice from concentrate, and the water is taken out.
 The juice is usually frozen to make it easier to ship, and the water is added back in before you can sell it.

 They might add sugar or other sweeteners to the water, making it less healthy.
 That only sometimes happens, though.
-Even if there is no added sugar, juice from concentrate is just as beneficial as a juice that is not from concentrate.
+Even if there is no added sugar, juice from concentrate is just as beneficial as juice that is not from concentrate.

 5 Fun Things to Do!